Last Updated on

 This castle rests upon the Harlech Dome and features a concentric design.
-It comes with one line of defence that is enclosed by another defensive wall.
+It comes with one line of defense that is enclosed by another defensive wall.
 This serves as the inner and outer ward for Harlech Castle.
 The entire castle is made out of grey-green sandstone along with large blocks of stone.
 The latter is used for making towers and used on walls, as well.
 A stone bridge must be crossed in order to enter this castle’s main entrance.
-However, this old stone bridge is now replaced with a timber entrance way.
+However, this old stone bridge is now replaced with a timber entranceway.

 This castle was reportedly built for by King Edward I in order to survey the surrounding hills.
 It also provides an unbeatable view of the nearby sea cliff.

 Unlike Harlech Castle that is built atop a sea cliff, this one is built on sea level.
 It was constructed using local Anglesey stone.
 Like the Harlech Castle, it does have an inner and outer ward that surrounds it as well.
 The castle features a “Gate next to the sea” entrance that is linked to the castle’s tidal dock.
 This made it possible for supplies to come into the castle directly from the sea.